 Is backwardation really the

 The Brent and WTI term structures have both since moved into backwardation, in line with a reduction of OECD crude inventories.

 However, a larger-than-expected demand growth in 2018, along with a disruptive hurricane season in the US in 2017 have been the key drivers of that change, rather than OPEC’s collective effort.

 “By drawing down inventories and shifting the forward curve into a level of backwardation […] you take away that ability for higher-cost producers to hedge”, said US investment bank Goldman Sachs’ global head of commodity Jeff Currie.

 OPEC low-cost oil producers can hence sell their output at a higher price linked to the spot market.

 Backwardation has a downside though: there is little incentive to destock if producers/sellers can still hedge their inventory storage at break-even costs.

 Crude stocks already funded by the market and thus hedged from a producer’s perspective may become even more valuable because in the end, holding a commodity in storage remains a better deal than converting it for cash and parking it in low yielding bonds.

 Therefore, investors holding large crude inventories will need a much steeper backwardated forward curve and higher spot prices to destock.

-OPEC management is not the key driver of price
+OPEC management is not the key driver

 OECD Europe and China will be the key drivers of global oil demand growth in 2018.